Toy Invention Series

 45-90 Min Per Lesson

-A toy inventor's boat keeps sinking when the last animal figurine is added, and students are recruited to figure out why.
-They explore why some objects float and others sink, discover how dense materials can be shaped to float, and construct real-life boat models to test how much weight each design can hold.
-The unit ends with a partner design challenge: build a toy boat that carries as much weight as possible without sinking.
+A toy inventor's boat keeps sinking when the last animal figurine is added — and your students are recruited to figure out why.
+They explore why some objects float and others sink, discover how dense materials can be shaped to stay afloat, and build boat models to test how much weight each design can hold.
+The unit ends with a partner design challenge: a toy boat that carries as much cargo as possible without sinking.

 What Students Learn

-• How the properties of materials, especially density, determine whether objects float or sink
+• How the properties of materials determine whether objects float or sink

 • How reshaping a material can change how it behaves in water